jobelche/Empirical-Accuracy/README.md

 ## Budget

-IF you were wealthy you would need this guide... you could hire the best of the best to consult you on purchasing the best of the best.
+IF you were wealthy you wouldnt need this guide... you could hire the best of the best to consult you on purchasing the best of the best.
 This guide is intended to not just provide rational information but also sensable recomdations.

 ## Skip the filler...